June 15, 2023

 Types of Homebuyers — Which One Is Your Target Audience?

 To find your target audience, look at the demographics of people who have actually purchased your homes.
 Connecting with your customers directly is often the most effective way to learn what they are looking for and what will resonate with them.
-You can also look at developments from competing developers that offer similar designs and price points and see who they are attracting.
+You can also look at new home communities from competing real estate developers and home builders that offer similar home designs, amenities and price points and see who they are attracting.

-- First-Time Buyers: These are typically young buyers in their 20s and 30s making the leap from renting to owning.
+- First-Time Home Buyers: These are typically young buyers in their 20s and 30s making the leap from renting to owning.
 They may be single or they may be young couples, but don’t always have kids just yet.
 This is likely the largest purchase they’ve ever made, and one of their biggest concerns will be finding a home that fits their budget.
-In recent months, trends have changed for this audience.
-Whereas first-time buyers typically valued proximity to work, COVID-19 and work-from-home capabilities have made that less important.
-Instead, they are looking for homes with extra living space to make room for home offices without cramping their living space.
-Still, many young professionals prefer living close to the amenities of a big city, so keep this in mind with your development location.
+Many young professionals prefer living close to the amenities of a big city if they can find a home within their price point.
+Due to higher home pricing and lack of options in the first-time home buyer price point, work-from-home opportunities offers first-time home buyers more home options if they do not need to focus on a home within close proximity to work.

-- Active Adults: These are older couples or singles whose children have moved away and need to downsize.
+- Active Adults Home Buyers: These are older couples or singles whose children have moved away and need to downsize.
 They are concerned about quality over quantity, looking for homes that are comfortable and sophisticated without being too large or difficult to manage.
 They often want to live in a quiet and safe area, but may also value having a supportive community with friendly neighbors.